bfarnam/FloLux5000/README.md

 Does not require any PID tuning

 ##### Cons
 Requires an Interrupt to detect Zero Cross and therefor is not compatible with i2c.
 Requires that the "phase" of the AC voltage be known.
-Requires the "mass" of the load and the "resistance" of the load to temperature change in order to calculate the rate of temperature change based upon the wattage of the heating elements
+Requires the "mass" of the load and the "resistance" of the load to temperature change in order to calculate the rate of temperature change based upon the wattage of the heating elements.
 Could not find any reflow examples, probably because the mass and resistance are usually unknown